New tuberculosis treatment for developing countries to cost $1,040

 But Stop TB Partnership says costs of other regimens for extremely drug-resistant TB range from $2,000 to $8,000 for courses of at least 20 months.

-TB Alliance in April granted a license to U.S. drugmaker Mylan NV to manufacture and sell pretomanid as part of certain regimens in high-income markets, as well as a non-exclusive license for low-income and middle-income countries, where most tuberculosis cases occur.
+TB Alliance in April granted a license to U.S. drugmaker Mylan NV (MYL.O) to manufacture and sell pretomanid as part of certain regimens in high-income markets, as well as a non-exclusive license for low-income and middle-income countries, where most tuberculosis cases occur.

-Stop TB Partnership said it would start supplying the regimen following WHO’s guidance on using the drug.
+Stop TB Partnership said it would start supplying the regimen following World Health Organization’s guidance on using the drug.
 Mylan, however, said it will also sell the drug directly to countries.

 Prices in low-income countries would be in-line with the price offered through GDF, but would be decided on a case by case basis where the drug is not supplied through GDF, it said.